-The Lincoln Corsair is available in two trims: Standard and Reserve.
-A turbocharged 2.0L 4-cylinder engine producing 250 horsepower and 280 lb-feet of torque is standard while A 2.3-liter turbocharged four-cylinder is available on the Reserve offering 45 more horses and 30 more torques.
-Both engines transmit power through an 8-speed transmission.
-Intelligent All-Wheel Drive for all models.
+The Lincoln Corsair is available in either Standard or Reserve form.
+A turbocharged 2.0-liter four-cylinder engine producing 250 horsepower and 275 lb-ft of torque is standard while a 2.3-liter turbocharged four-cylinder is available with a bit more punch producing 280 horsepower and 310 lb-ft of torque.
+Both engines transmit power through an 8-speed transmission with optional Intelligent All-Wheel Drive for all models.
 The Grand Touring 2.5-liter four-cylinder hybrid engine comes with CVT transmission and standard all-wheel drive.

-Reserve trimmed Corsairs step things up with embedded 4g WiFi, a 14-speaker Revel audio system, a voice-activated navigation system, power-folding second row seats, 12-volt power sockets, a frameless auto dimming mirror and Lincoln's "Phone As A Key" technology which allows drivers to lock and unlock the Corsair, open the liftgate and drive the car with just a smartphone as part of the Reserve II package.
+The Reserve trim step things up a notch with leather seats, wood interior trim, 19-inch wheels, voice activated navigation system, power-folding second row seats, power liftgate, ambient interior lights, and frameless auto dimming mirror.
+Lincoln's "Phone As A Key" technology allows drivers to lock and unlock the Corsair, open the liftgate, and start and drive the car with just a smartphone as part of the Reserve II package.

 The Grand Touring is loaded with all the standard equipment from Reserve plus, adaptive suspension and pedestrian acoustic protection for the EV mode.

 The 2021 Lincoln Corsair Grand Touring is a compact luxury SUV, one that also happens to be a plug-in hybrid.
 A little old-school yet still plenty new, this half-and-half drivetrain gives the Corsair -- and other plug-in hybrids -- unique benefits, like the option of emitting zero tailpipe emissions or being able to make cross-country treks without needing to recharge.
 The addition of a partially electrified drivetrain makes this Lincoln far more efficient, though not necessarily better overall.